infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

 3. The current time (UTC) as well as time elapsed controlling is displayed here.
-By tapping on the elapsed time, controllers can set multiple timers which can be reset and used whilst controlling.
+By tapping on the elapsed time, controllers can set multiple timers which can be reset and used whilst controlling

-4. An aircraft that is not on frequency is displayed in grey, and by tapping on the aircraft various options are given.
+4. An aircraft that is not on frequency is displayed in grey, and by tapping on the aircraft various options are given